MathieuTuli/jarvis.nvim/README.md

     - fuzzy find by content
     - fuzzy find by filename
 1. Look at the [link](https://github.com/MunifTanjim/nui.nvim/wiki/nui.layout) for how to unmount and clean everything
+1. Fix layout update bug with not enough lines
 1. Default support for models?
     - Local
     - Anthropic
     - Groq

 ### Fixed
 1. Add configurable options